britishgas-engineering/ya-done/README.md

 For BrowserStack add a configuration object as the second parameter in yaddaCore.
 [Documentation for setting up the configuration object.](https://www.browserstack.com/automate/node)

+**Please note to run multiple tests (scenarios) the driver needs to be quit at the end of each scenario**

 ```js
 import { yaddaCore } from 'ya-done';
 import steps from './steps';